scribe-public/gitgat/README.md

 ### Run the policies using OPA

 When running eval and report commands, pipe the token variable via stdin and sed.
-Following are a few example of uses.
+Following are a few examples of uses.

 Create a report as a report as a gist in your GitHub account: